IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

 # Acknowledgments

-The authors would like to acknowledge the significant contribution provided by Francesco Lazzeri and Karthik Sethuraman to this document.
+The authors would like to acknowledge the significant contribution provided by Francesco Lazzeri to this document.

-The authors would like to thank Igor Bryskin and Xian Zhang for participating in the initial discussions that have triggered this work and providing valuable insights.
+The authors would like to thank Karthik Sethuraman, Igor Bryskin and Xian Zhang for participating in the initial discussions that have triggered this work and providing valuable insights.